KTH/devops-course/contributions/presentation/week6/jkuo-vanjav/README.md

 # Assignment Proposal

+## Title
-## The risk of using open-source ecosystems
+The risk of using open-source ecosystems

 ## Names and KTH ID